samridhl/Final-Project/README.md

 Proposed analysis:
 Planning to make heat-map or volcano plot in r to show expression of the genes.
 Libraries:
-ggplot
+ggplot,
-GEOquery: to get the dataset in the R
+GEOquery: to get the dataset in the R,
 Bioconductor Package